Regional Sales Manager – Midlands

 Working hours: Mon – Fri, 40 hours, overtime available.

-The ideal candidate will have a strong work ethic, attention to detail and ability to work in a fast-paced environment.
+The ideal candidate will have a strong work ethic, have a flexible and ‘can do’ approach, attention to detail and the ability to work quickly and efficiently in a fast-paced environment.

 Responsibilities: